videntity/vcert/README.md

 Installlation Part 3 - OpenSSL CA Configuration
 -----------------------------------------------

-There are stil a few of items that need to be addressed:
+There are still a few of items that need to be addressed:

 Most notably you need to do the following:

 Create and/or install the root CA's (or subordinate certificate's) private certificate and change settings_local.py accordingly.
-Here is how to generate a new CA keypair with a password on the pricate key.
+Here is how to generate a new CA keypair with a password on the private key.
 It assumes the domain `ca.example.com` and uses the configuration file `/opt/ca/conf/ca.example.com.cnf`.
 Before this next step,  You will likely want to make adjustment there such the changing "example.com" to your domain, setting